 "And that's when I arrived," John said in a very quiet voice, speaking for the first time since he sat down.

 "John suggested we call you," Marie said, "cos Rob might listen to you."

 They were all still looking at me, and Mr Streeter seemed to be getting impatient, though only a few seconds had passed.
-There was no more tea to drink and I couldn't delay any longer, so I took a deep breath and sighed.
+There was no more tea to drink, so I couldn't delay any longer.
+I took a deep breath and sighed.

 "Right, then," I said trying to sound confident, "I think you'd all better wait here while I go and see if I can get Rob to talk to me."